 - 1. The total fee could consist of: - a.
-Facility fee: Charges levied to offset costs of building operations and maintenance (applies to third, fourth and fifth priority users See Table I). - Labor fee: Charges levied to cover FCPS personnel required to be present in the building for coverage of the event, including set-up and clean-up (applies to all priority users - See Table I). - Administrative Processing Fee: Charges levied to offset personnel time for services associated with the event (applies to second priority users - See Table I). - 2.
+Facility fee: Charges levied to offset costs of building operations and maintenance (applies to third, fourth and fifth priority users See Table I). - b.
+Labor fee: Charges levied to cover FCPS personnel required to be present in the building for coverage of the event, including set-up and clean-up (applies to all priority users - See Table I). - c.
+Administrative Processing Fee: Charges levied to offset personnel time for services associated with the event (applies to second priority users only when not being charged an hourly facility fee See Table I). - 2.
 As a general rule, when a CUG uses FCPS facilities during a FCPS custodian's (or other in-house FCPS staff's) normal working hours, no labor charge will be assessed.
 If, in the judgment of the principal or designee, additional work is required in order for the custodian (or other FCPS staff) to accommodate the CUG's event, labor charges may be levied to the CUG for the number of overtime hours required. - 3.
 FCPS staff will review Table II rates periodically and revise the rate schedule as appropriate, with approval of the BOE (per Policy 203.3).

-J. Restrictions and Conditions Regarding Use of the Facilities to, for-profit commercial purposes, personal gain or profit, and use that is potentially disruptive to FCPS programs or could cause negative public opinion of the school system.
-It is not appropriate for an approved CUG (including a PTA or booster groups) to request use of facility on behalf of a for-profit group that they are not sponsoring.
+J. Restrictions and Conditions Regarding Use of the Facilities

+- 1. All use of facility events (particularly after regular school hours and weekends) must be entered on an online schedule request form for both internal FCPS events and CUG events. - 2.
+FCPS facilities are to be used for programs and activities that extend benefits to students and the community.
+Inappropriate use of facilities includes, but is not limited to, for-profit commercial purposes, personal gain or profit, and use that is potentially disruptive to FCPS programs or could cause negative public opinion of the school system.
+It is not appropriate for an approved CUG (including a PTA or booster groups) to request use of facility on behalf of a for-profit group that they are not sponsoring. - 3.
+The sale or use of tobacco products, alcohol, and controlled dangerous substances in any form is prohibited in FCPS buildings and on FCPS grounds at all times.
+FCPS buildings are defined as a local school system owned or leased building.
+FCPS grounds are defined as local school system owned or leased land that surrounds an FCPS building.